This five-part blog include modules in:

 Yet many to still fail to stand out Online and waste valuable money and time investments.
 All while forgetting the benefits of organically growing an Online business with search engine optimisation (SEO).

 This is precisely why I’m going to give you a beginner’s guide on how to understand and build a strategic SEO strategy.
-Helping you to stand out Online – Without spending a dime!
+Helping you to stand out Online – Without spending a penny!
 (Thank me later).

 According to our dear favourite Wikipedia, SEO is “the process of increasing the quality and quantity of website traffic “.
 The end goal of SEO is to increase your website and webpages visibility to users via search engines.
 If your SEO strategy is effective, these visitors will be converted into customers or even brand loyalists.